pytroll/pytroll/web/source/quickstart_avhrr.rst

 For this tutorial template config files (see :doc:`install`) can be used.
 These are located in the *etc* dir of the mpop_ source.
 Copy *mpop.cfg.template*, *areas.def.template* and *noaa19.cfg.template* to another dir and remove the *.template* extension.
 In the config file *noaa19.cfg* locate the section :attr:`avhrr-level2` and modify the defined :attr:`dir` to point to the dir of your level1b AVHRR data.

+Set PPP_CONFIG_DIR to the directory containing your modified mpop_ config files.

 Making mpop read level1b AVHRR
 ==============================
 mpop reads level1b AVHRR using a plugin based on AHAMAP. `Download the latest patched version of AHAMAP here`_.